jianqi02/trainee-management-system/README.md

 6. Run `php artisan serve` or use xampp to run the server.

+7. If you are using xampp to run the server, you need to import the sql files downloaded from `tms-db.zip` by own to the phpmyadmin.

 ## Get Started
 You can refer to these documents for further information: